 The custodial fund accounts for resources deposited by member libraries for future integrated library system upgrades and replacements in accordance with the terms of a consortium agreement with member libraries.
-Due to the implementation of GASB 84, Fiduciary Activities, these funds are presented in a custodial fund.

 C. MEASUREMENT FOCUS AND BASIS OF ACCOUNTING

 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Nonexchange transactions, in which the System gives or receives value, without directly receiving or giving equal value in exchange, include public library systems aid, County aid, grants, entitlements and donations.
 Revenues from grants, entitlements and donations are recognized in the fiscal year in which all eligibility requirements have been satisfied.
 Federal and County aids for reimbursable programs are recognized as revenue in the year related program expenditures are incurred.